Poha recipe | Kanda Batata Poha | Maharashtrian style

 This is one of the dishes which does not need excellent cooking skills.

-While authentic poha is bright yellow in color, you an add red chilli powder to make it spicy.
+While authentic poha is bright yellow in color, you can add red chili powder to make it spicy.
 I also add little chat masala in the end to make chatpata poha.

 Is Poha Healthy?